ogunlao/saint/README.md

     - Calculate the number of categorical columns \(including 'cls' column\), and numerical columns.
 Add to config file as 'no_cat' and 'no_num'
     - Calculate the number of categories in each categorical columns, as a list.
 Add to config file as 'cats'. 'cls' column has 1 category
     - Sample function `preprocess_bank` can be used to preprocess bank dataset.
 It can be found in `src > dataset.py`
+    - Save files in train, val and test csv in `data` folder
+1. clone the repository
-1. Setup a new environment using `requirements.txt`
+1. Setup a new environment using `requirements.txt` in repo
+1. Setup configuration in `config.py` file
-1. Run `python main.py` with command-line arguments or with properly edited config file.
+1. Run `python main.py` with command-line arguments or with edited config file.

 > `>> python main.py --model saint_i --experiment ssl`